bel28kent/hum-parser/docs/typing.md

 ```
 As with tokens (see below), the false (#f) subclass represents unknown types.

+`type-spine` takes a list of token lists for each record.
+The first list must
+have a length of 1 and contain an exclusive interpretation, otherwise an
+argument exception is thrown.

 ## Tokens
 Tokens can be typed as one of several subclasses:
 ```